Personal Injury Arising From Unintended Acceleration Crashes

-As professional trial attorneys, the law firm of Lebowitz & Mzhen, LLC, is dedicated to assisting victims of traffic-related injury accidents.
+As professional trial attorneys, the law firm of Lebowitz & Mzhen Personal Injury Lawyers, is dedicated to assisting victims of traffic-related injury accidents.
 Whether a person is seriously hurt while driving or riding in a car, minivan, pickup truck, SUV or motorcycle, our lawyers are prepared to discuss the details of the case and to explain the next course of action, which may include filing an injury claim against the responsible party or parties.

 From passenger cars and light trucks to RVs and commercial tractor-trailer rigs, a single defective automotive component can result in a tragic roadway accident that could result in serious, costly and sometimes fatal bodily injuries.
 Car, truck and motorcycle accidents, whether they happen in-town, on a rural route, at high speeds on the interstate, or during a commute to work or school can send victims to the hospital for days, weeks, or even months.

-At Lebowitz & Mzhen, we have the litigation skills and courtroom experience to handle a wide range of traffic-related personal injury lawsuits, as well as wrongful death claims against negligent parties.
+At Lebowitz & Mzhen Personal Injury Lawyers, we have the litigation skills and courtroom experience to handle a wide range of traffic-related personal injury lawsuits, as well as wrongful death claims against negligent parties.
 As part of training, we are knowledgeable in the area of products liability lawsuits, which can arise when a car or truck accident is caused or made worse by a failed vehicle component or part.